chungoid/swarmdev/docs/cli/README.md

 ### `swarmdev build`

-Build a project from a goal file using the swarm of AI agents.
+Build a project from a goal file using the swarm of AI agents with model-aware optimization.

 **Usage:**
 ```bash